Coral Wines

 • Try the same variety from different regions multiple times.

-• Ask at the wine shop – they are often willing to help.
+• Ask at the wine shop—they are often happy to help.

-Red wines go with red meats, roasts and strong cheeses.
+Red wines pair with red meats, roasts, and strong cheeses.

-White wines pair with fish, chicken, pasta with white sauce and mild cheeses.
+White wines go well with fish, chicken, pasta with white sauce, and mild cheeses.

-Rosé wines are excellent with pies, grilled vegetables, mezze and summer salads.
+Rosé wines are excellent with savory pies, grilled vegetables, appetizers, and summer salads.

-Sparkling wines cleanse the palate – perfect with salty food, prosciutto, even french fries.
+Sparkling wines cleanse the palate—they are perfect with salty food, prosciutto, and even French fries.

-Rule: match the intensity of food with the intensity of wine.
-Don’t overdo it – the goal is harmony.
+Rule: Match the intensity of the food with the intensity of the wine.
+Do not overdo it—the goal is harmony.

 Price is not the only measure.
-Expensive wines are not always better, and cheap wines are not necessarily bad.
-Many smaller wineries from Hungary, Bulgaria, Austria and Serbia offer excellent quality at affordable prices.
-The key is to know your taste – and trust it.
+Expensive wines are not always better, and inexpensive wines are not necessarily bad.
+Many smaller wineries from Hungary, Bulgaria, Austria, and Serbia offer excellent quality at affordable prices.
+The key is to get to know your own taste—and to trust it.

 Our Advice for Beginners

-Start with 3-4 basic wines of different styles (e.g., one white, one red, one rosé and one sparkling).
-Write down your impressions – what you enjoyed and what you didn’t.
-Gradually build your wine taste map.
+Start with 3–4 basic wines of different styles (e.g., one white, one red, one rosé, and one sparkling).
+Write down your impressions—what you enjoyed and what you did not.
+Gradually build your own wine flavor map.

-And don’t forget – wine is not drunk to impress, but to be enjoyed.
+And do not forget—wine is not drunk to impress, but to be enjoyed.

 LET'S STAY IN TOUCH